What is the difference between counselling and psychotherapy?

 There is no set time for psychotherapeutic treatment?
 But it isn't a quick fix!
-It tends to be a longer term undertaking than either counselling, or cognitive therapies like CBT.
+It tends to be a long term undertaking than either counselling, or cognitive therapies like CBT.
 This is because it deals with deeper issues rather than specific problems, and underlying causes rather than symptoms.
-How long you remain in it will largely depend on what you want to acheive from it.
+How long you remain in it will largely depend on what you want to achieve from it.
 Some are in therapy for months, for others its years.

 Feel free to call on, or text to

 07976 924908, or email for current rates, or to arrange an initial consultation.